drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

-- April 1992, two young women who worked at a textile factory were treated for interstitial lung disease and severe pulmonary insufficiency in Valencia.
-- Prompted investigation of all textile factories using same spraying technique in the area
-- 257 employees identified.
-22 cases who met radiological and biopsy criteria for organising pneumonia.
-Six fatal cases.
-- Epidemiological analysis revealed COP-like response due to chemical Acramin (trade name Ardystyl)

-##

 ![Chemical structure of Acramin FWN and Acramin FWR (12)](images/Acramin.png){ width=65% }

 ##

-- Acramin FWR recently introduced as a replacement for Acramin FWN at the two factories where majority of cases had worked.
+- Acramin FWR (tradname Ardystil) recently introduced as a replacement for Acramin FWN at the two factories where majority of cases had worked.
 - Animal studies confirmed respiratory toxicity.
 - Thought that highly negatively charged long-chain molecular structure of Acramin FWN contributes causes toxicity.

 # Indium tin oxide

+##

+- Indium tin oxide (ITO) is a sintered material used in making crystal displays for televisions and computers.
+- First case of ITO-associated interstitial pneumonitis was reported in 2003 in a 27-year-old Japanese worker (1)
+- Cases in Japan, US, and China confirm interstitial pneumonia similar to UIP, emphysema, PAP in indium workers.
+Two patients have died to date.
+(13)
+- Like Ardystil outbreak notable that cases are young, have severe respiratory disease, and colleagues who are also unwell.

 ##